 Silent Valley is part of Western Ghats and is rich in flora and fauna.
-16 bird species has been listed as threatened or restricted.
-There is an estimated 138 species of birds in this Valley.v
+16 bird species have been listed as threatened or restricted.
+There are an estimated 138 species of birds in this Valley.v

-A minimum of 24 species of Mammals are found in the valley including many threatened species.
-Bats,rats,mice, etc, count to 9 species.
-There are 730 insects identified in Silent Valley National Park, as per last count.
+A minimum of 24 species of Mammals is found in the valley including many threatened species.
+Bats, rats, mice, etc, count to 9 species.
+There are 730 insects identified in Silent Valley National Park, as per the last count.

 How Do I Go to Silent Valley National Park?

-Silent Valley National Park is in Palakkad and Malapuram districts of Kerala state, which is well connected by road, rail and flight services to other parts of the country.
-“Palakkad Junction” is nearest major railway station.
-Cochin, Kozhikode and Coimbatore airports are the nearest airports to the Park.
+Silent Valley National Park is well connected by road, rail and flight services to other parts of the country.

 “Palakkad Junction” is the nearest major railway station at around 58 kilometers distance.
 Kozhikode and Coimbatore airports are the nearest airports to Silent Valley National Park, at around 100 kilometers distance.